Sport New Zealand Logo

 Read: A parent guide to child growth and development

-It takes a lot of time and practice to develop resilience.
 Kathryn describes the process of building resilience in sport, and in the wider world, as getting the body to practice holding stress and emotions to a tolerable level and then calming down.
-We might even think of this as a form of resilience training.
+This is why an individual’s level of resilience can have such a big impact on their mental health.
+We might think of developing these coping strategies, or resilience skills, as a form of resilience training.

 “As an example, I use the analogy that I could sit here and teach you about riding a bike; I could draw a picture of a bike and tell you to hold the handles and pedal but, until you actually get out there and your body does the biking, you’re not going to be able to ride a bike.
 We often tell our kids: you need to be resilient, you need to be kind, you need to walk away from people if they say things to you.
 All of these instructions are verbal instructions — which is great, just like it would be good for me to tell you how to ride a bike — but we still need to practice it.
 What the body needs to do is practice holding emotions to a tolerable level and calming down.”